U.S. | Houston, Texas HQ

 - Decreases in taste and smell

-Acquired Brain Injury (ABI) can be the result of Traumatic Brain Injury.
-It is defined by the World Health Organization as brain damage “which occurs after birth and is not related to a congenital or a degenerative disease”.
-ABI can be the result of Traumatic Brain Injury (TBI) or non-traumatic causes such as a stroke, brain tumor, brain hemorrhage or other causes.
+Acquired brain injury (ABI) can be the result of TBI.
+It is defined by the World Health Organization as brain damage “which occurs after birth and is not related to a congenital or a degenerative disease.”
+ABI can be the result of TBI or non-traumatic causes such as a stroke, brain tumor, brain hemorrhage or other causes.

 Dementia is a degenerative brain disease.
-Alzheimer’s Disease is a Dementia.
-People sometimes refer to Dementia as “senility.”
+Alzheimer’s disease is a type of dementia.
+People sometimes refer to dementia as “senility.”

 Can you treat TBI with medication?
 Is it a good idea to take medication for TBI?

-Medications to avoid or limit and Medications that Help.
+Medications to avoid or limit and medications that can help

 There are medications that aid in recovery and cognition such as Amantadine, Ritalin and Aricept.